aridoza/foundational-java/java-basics/computers-and-java-lesson/README.md

 A computer is a device that processes instructions — an instruction processor, more commonly known as a CPU or central processing unit.

-When you open an application on your computer, the machine is actually processing a series of instructions called a "computer program" that instructs the machine on what to display and how to respond to your input.
+When you open an application on your computer, the machine is actually processing a series of instructions called a computer program that instructs the machine on what to display and how to respond to your input.
 This can't happen in isolation.

-We need a way to enter a program, so that's why we have keyboards and mice.
-We need to display information, so that's why we have monitors and printers.
-We need a place to store these instructions, and any files for that matter, so that's why we have disks.
+We need a way to enter a program, which is why we have keyboards and mice.
+We need to display information, which is why we have monitors and printers.
+We need a place to store instructions and files, which is why we have disks.

-We also need a location to execute the instructions and store data, so that's why our computers have memory.
-We need a way to read and write to disk and to talk to other computers in our organization or across the World Wide Web, so that's why we have networks.
+We also need a location to execute the instructions and store data, which is why our computers have memory.
+We need a way to read and write to disk, and talk to other computers in our organization or across the World Wide Web, which is why we have networks.

 Ultimately, every computer must have an operating system, which is just a fancy name for a computer program that manages all the accessories, allocates time for processing, manages disk accesses, coordinates multiple threads to process concurrently, and all the other millions of operations that occur every single second your computer is functioning.